loc8dotspace/loc8-site/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: How the Tiny Junkyard Works
 description: >-
- Tiny Junkyard is a resource to help us share what we might have for projects and share labor and ideas in completing those projects well. intro:e
+      Tiny Junkyard is a resource to help us share what we might have for projects and share labor and ideas in completing those projects well.
+intro:
   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >